piegamesde/BlockMap/README.md

     java -jar BlockMap-cli-1.0.0.jar
     java -jar BlockMap-gui-1.0.0.jar

 to start.
 The commandline version will then tell you how to use it.
 On Linux even with colors!
-(The command line isn't included in the gui standalone yet)
+(The command line isn't included in the gui standalone yet).

 If your world has been created before the Minecraft 1.13 release, please optimize it.
 To do this, start Minecraft, select your world, go to "Edit" and then "Optimize World".

+GUI controls:

+- Mouse wheel to zoom in and out
+- Drag with the right mouse button to pan the view
+  - This will very likely change in the future